 Make time for marketing.

 In fact, when things are going quite well, that’s when I want you to be marketing.
-People like to buy from busy people.
+People like to do business with busy people.

 1. At some predictable point in your week, there is downtime.
 For me, it’s every Monday morning before 10.00.
 Use it to schedule out posts on your social media platforms.
-On Facebook, you can schedule posts up to six months out.
-This hugely reduces the amount of time you need to spend on FB daily, leaving you free to just respond to comments, interact, engage.
+On Facebook and Instagram, using the Business Suite, you can schedule posts up to three months out.
+This hugely reduces the amount of time you need to spend on FB & IG daily, leaving you free to just respond to comments, interact, engage.

 3. Rather than running a large ad in a newspaper once or twice (if still relevant in your sector), run a smaller version for a protracted period of time.
 Devising the ad takes less time and it runs for longer, giving greater impact.

 4. Go to networking events.
 They force you out of the office for a while each month and grow your connections at the same time.
 They improve your “elevator pitch”.
 If ‘offline’ is currently not an option, get into online networking groups that are relevant to you and active.
 In there, be active!